Donna Weaver

 Weaver designed and engraved the reverses of several U.S. state quarters, including that of Oregon, depicting Crater Lake.

-Donna Weaver (born 1942) is a retired sculptor who is known for her work designing and sculpting United States coins and medals.
-From 2000 until her retirement in 2006 she worked as a sculptor-engraver for the United States Mint designing several U.S. state quarters and commemorative coins.
-Since her retirement, Weaver has continued contributing to the Mint through the Artistic Infusion Program.
+Donna Weaver (born 1942) is an American sculptor known for her designs of United States coins and medals.
+From 2000 to 2006, she worked as a sculptor-engraver for the United States Mint, where she designed seven state quarters, along with several commemorative coins.
+Weaver has since contributed to the Mint through the Artistic Infusion Program.

 Early life

-Weaver was raised in Fort Mitchell, Kentucky and attended the Art Academy of Cincinnati where she studied painting and sculpting.
+Weaver was raised in Fort Mitchell, Kentucky, and attended the Art Academy of Cincinnati, where she studied painting and sculpting.
 She graduated with a Fine Arts degree in 1966.

 Career

-Beginning in the 1970s, Weaver worked at Kenner where she designed action figures and toys.
+Beginning in the 1970s, Weaver worked at Kenner, where she designed action figures and toys.
 She later worked for Gibson Greeting Cards, creating and designing greeting cards.

 United States Mint

 Weaver began working at the Philadelphia Mint in July 2000 as a sculptor-engraver.
-In 2002, four of the five state quarters released were designed and sculpted by Weaver, those of Tennessee, Mississippi, Indiana, and Ohio.
-She would also design and sculpt the Maine, Illinois, and Oregon state quarters.
+She designed and sculpted four of the five state quarters released in 2002: Indiana, Mississippi, Ohio, and Tennessee; and later designed and sculpted the Maine, Illinois, and Oregon state quarters.
 Weaver also sculpted the redesigned forward-facing obverse of the Jefferson nickel, which was designed by Jamie Franki.
-Weaver also worked on designs for commemorative coins, including the Lewis & Clark Bicentennial silver dollar, the reverse of the Chief Justice John Marshall silver dollar, and the obverse of the Thomas Alva Edison silver dollar.
-Weaver would go on to design over 30 coins and medals at the US Mint until her retirement in 2006.
+She also worked on designs for commemorative coins, including the Lewis & Clark Bicentennial silver dollar, the reverse of the Chief Justice John Marshall silver dollar, and the obverse of the Thomas Alva Edison silver dollar.
+In total, Weaver designed more than 30 coins and medals at the Mint.